Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/02-state-store/1-azure-cosmos-db-state-store.md

     {: .important }
     > The name of the Cosmos DB account must be unique across all Azure Cosmos DB accounts in the world.
 If you get an error that the name is already taken, try a different name.
 In the following steps, please update the name of the Cosmos DB account accordingly.

-1. Create a SQL API database
+1. Create a SQL API database:

     ```bash
     az cosmosdb sql database create --account-name $COSMOS_DB --resource-group rg-dapr-workshop-java --name dapr-workshop-java-database
     ```

-1. Create a SQL API container
+1. Create a SQL API container:

     ```bash
     az cosmosdb sql container create --account-name $COSMOS_DB --resource-group rg-dapr-workshop-java --database-name dapr-workshop-java-database --name vehicle-state --partition-key-path /partitionKey --throughput 400